deimie/CSP-individual/gh-pages/notes.md

 - **What are your feelings about PII and your exposure?**

 - **Describe good and bad passwords?
 What is another step that is used to assist in authentication.**

+Good passwords are decently long, use a good mix of letters/numbers/symbols, and don't reference to anything about your life.
+Bad passwords are actual words or just too short.
+Another step that can be used is 2-step authentication.
+This requires a second confirmation from an email/text sent to you specifically.

 - **Try to describe Symmetric and Asymmetric encryption.**